lygos-io/windows/README.md

 # Lygos PC Releases
 Windows, Linux and Mac Releases

-Please visit [lygos.io](https://lygos.io) for more information about lygos.
+Please visit [lygos.io](https://lygos.io) for more information about lygos software.

 IMPORTANT!
 By Downloading our software you will be accepting our EULA :